-Today the Nucor Hickman Sheet Mill is the site of the largest dynamic signal remote monitoring deployment in the United States.
-Azima DLI remote monitoring technology is used on all Cooling Towers, all Baghouse ID Fans, all Baghouse Reverse Air Fans, Caster Mold Water Pumps, Caster Spray Water Pumps, all Descale Pumps, Roof Feed Flux System Aspiration Fans, and Mill Air Compressors.
-Remote monitoring system installation is underway on mill Emergency Generator Sets, and is planned for the near future Shape Tension Rolls in the Cold Mill.
+As of the publication of this article, the Nucor Hickman Sheet Mill was the site of the largest dynamic signal remote monitoring deployment in the United States.
+Azima remote monitoring technology is used on all mill cooling towers, all baghouse ID fans, all baghouse reverse air fans, caster mold water pumps, caster spray water pumps, all descale pumps, roof feed flux system aspiration fans, and mill air compressors.
+Remote monitoring system installation is underway on mill emergency generator sets, and is planned for the near future shape tension rolls in the cold mill.
 Approximately 280 sensors are remotely monitored.
 Mill personnel have full access to data, alert histories, alarms and warnings, reports and report/machine histories.
-Alerts are transmitted by Email and/or cell phone SMS text message.
+Alerts are transmitted by email and/or cell phone SMS text message.

 The system currently applied at Nucor Hickman communicates through the plant network either via 802.11b wireless technology or via standard Ethernet (unlike earlier systems, which required serial RS-485 communication).
 A single small site server (standard PC) is located at the plant to act as a data gateway and buffering device.
 If connectivity out of the mill is lost, the site server acts as a data storage device buffering data until connectivity is restored.
-One of the key features is that the monitoring application requires no software on the target client PC-all that is required is Internet access and a login for the system.
+One of the key features is that the monitoring application requires no software on the target client PC - all that is required is Internet access and a login for the system.